Meet the Teachers

-Pattie is the owner and designer of Great Copy Patterns and author of Quilting with Fleece, Embellishing with the Edge Perfect Blade™ and Ultimate Polarfleece® Pizzazz, and has a passion for everything sewing.
-Her goal is to help you obtain a professional finish every time with a minimum of effort.
+Pattie Otto, owner and designer of Great Copy Patterns has a passion for everything sewing from garment design to machine embroidery.
 You will find her techniques and detailed instructions contain the short cuts, tricks and information that is so often lacking.
+Author of Quilting with Fleece, Embellishing with the Edge Perfect Blade™ and Ultimate Polarfleece® Pizzazz, her goal is to help you obtain a professional finish every time while elimination common pitfalls.
 She has a real passion for teaching and also keeps busy designing patterns, writing and digitizing her line of machine embroidery. greatcopy.com

 Coeur d’Alene, ID

 Sew Wonderful Dreams

 Although she didn’t even learn to sew until she was over 30 years old, Connie used her background in marketing and education to develop Sew Wonderful Dreams, a